giuliavezzani/giuliavezzani_old.github.io/grasping2.md

 and the object superquadric _O_ and favors grasping poses with orientations easily reachable by the robot.
 Once the selected hand reaches the desired pose, grasp stabilization is achieved via tactile feedback so that the robot can robustly lift the object (Step 6).

+[Here](https://www.youtube.com/watch?v=dfYdBQ-mBJQ&feature=youtu.be) is a demonstration of our grasping pipeline.
 <p>
 <img src="https://raw.githubusercontent.com/giuliavezzani/giuliavezzani.github.io/master/files/icra-pipeline-nofilter-min.png">
 </p>